facebookresearch/fairo/polymetis/docs/source/troubleshooting.md

 Joint PD: 0.2243/ 0.0932 / 4.1315 / 0.1522
 Cartesian PD: 0.3051/ 0.1358 / 5.9305 / 0.1383
 ```
-The average should be well below 0.5 milliseconds in order to run on an actual robot.
+The average should be well below 0.5 milliseconds in order to run on Franka hardware.

 ## Inaccurate tracking performance